-The size recommendation problem is trickier in practice than expected.
-For an ideal recommender system, we expect it to be able to make a prediction on the compatibility of the item size and the user.
-But the real situation is that there is no agreed standard on size systems for fashion items, garments, or footwear.
+Size recommendation problem is more challenging in practice than expected due to the lack of standard on size systems for fashion items such as garments and footwear.
 Size systems are variants in different regions and brands, which requires the size recommendation methods to not only model the relation between size and user but also explore the underlying complicated conversion logic in item sizing.
 One possible solution here is to combine the prior domain knowledge or certain rules instead of building the size recommendation system based solely on interaction data.
 For example, since the size measurement standard is known to be highly sensitive to brands, developing a brand-specific recommender system might be a more practical direction in real applications.